KaneMcGrath/PTBot/README.md

 ### Spawn PTBot

-this will spawn a PTBot whereber the camera is pointing
+this will spawn a PTBot where the camera is pointing

 ### Difficulty